hugo-neto/COQ-878/README.md

 Quantum Computational Activity Repository

 ## PBL-01
-Calcular o $\Delta E$ e $\Delta H$ de adsorção para os reagentes e produtos de uma das reações participantes no processo de water gas shift catalizada por Pt111.
+Calculate the $\Delta E$ and $\Delta H$ of adsorption for the reactants and products involved in one of the pathway reactions of the water gas shift reaction catalyzed by Pt111.

+## FinalWork
+Development of a Machine Learning Force Field for Iβ Cellulose using VASP and ASE.